 It can be so critical that it can pay dividends to your site’s page experience metrics (and your user’s satisfaction) as a result.

-Clearly, this is a substantially higher number than Google’s recommended time of 2-3 seconds.
+Clearly, this is a substantially higher number than Google’s recommended time of two to three seconds.
 It’s also substantially higher than it used to be.

 What could be causing these issues with render-blocking resources?